My Eclectic Bites

 Serving Suggestions

-• Classic comfort: Serve mini meatloaves with creamy mashed potatoes, mac and cheese, scalloped potatoes, or a baked potato for a cozy, traditional pairing.
+• Classic comfort: Serve mini meatloaves with creamy mashed potatoes, mac and cheese bites, or my herb roasted potatoes makes a cozy dinner without a giant pan of leftovers.

 • Lighter options: Skip the carbs and serve with a fried goat cheese salad.
 Coleslaw or a grain bowl are other fresh and lighter pairings.